 - Eggs: 3 large eggs should do the job perfectly.

-- Sugar: some granulated white sugar brands just is just finer and easier to incorporate than the others.
-I personally love this brand when it comes to baking.
+- Sugar: some granulated white sugar brands just are just more refined and more accessible to incorporate than the others.
+I love this brand when it comes to baking.

 - Salt: only ¼ tsp of Kosher salt is needed.

 - Heavy cream: the regular, liquid heavy cream and not the already whipped cream.

 - AP flour or cake flour: you can go with either one.
 There will not be much difference between the two since only a small amount is called for (⅓ cup).

 - Vanilla extract: this ingredient is optional.
 I made my Basque cheesecake without one, and it still tasted delicious.
 If you use vanilla extract, pick the purest, not the blended one.

 Overview: mixing steps